 Fundrise, though not the best choice for everybody, is undoubtedly a good one whether you’re looking to start a portfolio or continue building and diversifying those you already have.

-While low investment minimums and the availability of flexible investment options are strong draws, bear in mind that their investment offerings are complicated and require due diligence to appreciate and leverage on fully.
+While low investment minimums and the availability of flexible investment options are strong draws, bear in mind that their investment offerings are complicated and require due diligence to appreciate and leverage fully.

 As with all investments, Fundrise, good as it may be, is not a one-size-fits-all.
 It boils down to what you intend to achieve and what you are prepared to do.
 The platform has the means, and you have the resources; together, both can surely generate wealth.

 However, if your focus is more on long-term growth, then it’s recommended that you start with at least the Basic plan at $1,000.
 This grants you access to the platform’s auto-invest feature and is more advantageous in providing you with numerous low-cost investment options.
-Fundrise is also open to UNACCREDITED investors.

 Is Fundrise a REIT?

-Does Fundrise Have A Mobile App?
+Does Fundrise Have a Mobile App?

 Yes, available for both Android and Apple devices.
-Go to the App Store or iOS store to download!
+Go to the App Store or iOS store to download.

-Is Fundrise FDIC insured?
+Is Fundrise insured?